andycroll/bootstrappingio/_posts/2014-01-13-looking-back-to-look-forward.markdown

 A short selection of links to kick off this inaugural edition of [Bootstrapping IO](http://bootstrapping.io).
-Every week we'll bring you a handful of links that are *actually relevent* to getting your product business off the ground.
+Every week we'll bring you a handful of links that are *actually relevant* to getting your product business off the ground.

 No VCs, no spectacular exits, no nonsense hype, just useful content for people